 Before we start, let me let me tell you about 2 important things that are “included” in the whole Puglia road trip idea: driving and parking.

 You probably heard horror stories about driving in Italy.
 They are…half true.
 Since driving on the smaller, regional Puglian roads was quite pleasant, highways are totally different experience.
-Italians don’t indicate when they’re about to change lanes and being “hot blooded” have no “personal driving space” meaning they can be very close behind you or sneak without any warming super close in front of you.
+Italians don’t indicate when they’re about to change lanes and being “hot blooded” have no “personal driving space”.
+Meaning they can be very close behind you or sneak without any warming super close in front of you.
 The highway exit and enter roads are also very short, so you have to be extra careful when joining or leaving the motorway.

 Parking in Puglia is not easy and can effectively ruin your mood.
 Driving around for 30 min looking for a spot is not what you want especially with a tight schedule.
 Google parking places before, find a space as soon as possible, even if it’s not in the centre and discover everything on foot.

 Be aware of ZTLs (Zona Traffico Limitato).
 These Limited Traffic Zones are found in most major Italian cities, and they’re used to reduce congestion in high traffic areas, and make them more pleasant for pedestrians and residents.
-Many tourists not knowing about them pay big fines, because as soon as you enter such zone a camera takes a photograph of the licence plate.
+Many tourists not knowing about them pay big fines.
+As soon as you enter such zone a camera takes a photograph of the licence plate.
 If the plate doesn’t appear on the list of permitted vehicles, a fine is automatically issued.
 Luckily some of the zones are restricted to locals only during certain time of the day or year.
 So Google it ahead.

-Since 3 days are not a lot and Puglia is quite big, this itinerary includes a plan for road tripping only in the middle part of the region.
+Since 3 days are not a lot and Puglia is quite big, this Puglia road trip itinerary includes a plan for road tripping only in the middle part of the region.
 But no worries, you’ll experience not only the highlights, but also the wonderful variety that Puglia has to offer.
 Bigger cities, smaller towns, unique places, incredible scenery…add to that, sunny weather, delicious food and super friendly people and you’ll get 3 days of truly authentic Italian experiences.
 Below you can find a map of the whole Puglia road trip with the starting point in Brindisi.

 When flying to Puglia you’ll either arrive at Brindisi or Bari airport.
 No matter where you come, you can still follow this itinerary, since it’s a loop.